rdrcelic/ConsumerDrivenContractService/README.md

 # ConsumerDrivenContractService
 Playground for CDC.

-Creating one microservice is cool - integrating and orchestrating microservices might turn to nightmare.
+Creating one microservice is cool.
+Integrating and orchestrating microservices might turn to nightmare.
 Consumer Driven Contracts might be a solution.
 I want to try it out and here is my work in progress.

 I base this adventure on [Spring Rest Docs](http://docs.spring.io/spring-restdocs/docs/current/reference/html5/) with a plan to involve [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html).